pierre32/miniproject1-601-fall2020/README.md

 ## Contributors
-*Muhammad Zafar * Pierre junior Nouma Okala
+Muhammad Zafar & Pierre junior Nouma Okala

 ## Git, Docker, automated testing and CI
 How the usage of Git, Docker, automated testing and continuous integration can improve the productivity and competitiveness of a compan

 ## GitFlow